rkzn/open-api-docs/docs/profit-loss-calculation.md

 ## Calculating a Position Profit/Loss

-Now let try to calculate a position profit/loss, for example we have a buy EURUSD position, the volume is 0.01 lots or 1000 units, the position entery is at 1.20345, and the current price of EURUSD is 1.19654.
+Now let's try to calculate a position profit/loss, for example we have a buy EURUSD position, the volume is 0.01 lots or 1000 units, the position entry is at 1.20345, and the current price of EURUSD is 1.19654.

-Lets first find how much is the position return, to do that we subtract the entery price from current price, if it was a sell position we would subtract current price from entery price:
+Lets first find how much is the position return, to do that we subtract the entry  price from current price, if it was a sell position we would subtract current price from entry  price:

 ```
-return = current price - entery price
+return = current price - entry price
 ```

-Now get -0.00691, which is our position return, but we don't know the monetary value of this amount of EURUSD based on our position volume.
+Now we get -0.00691, which is our position return, but we don't know the monetary value of this amount of EURUSD based on our position volume.

 Let's now change the return to Pips, so to change absolute price to Pips we multiply the price to 10 to power of symbol Pip Position and then we round it: